phdye/cargo-optimize/doc/Project-Plan.md

 # Project Plan: cargo-optimize Full Implementation

 ## Executive Summary
-Transform cargo-optimize from MVP (linker optimization only) into a comprehensive, zero-configuration Rust build optimization tool with advanced features and machine learning capabilities.
+Transform cargo-optimize from MVP (linker optimization only) into a comprehensive, zero-configuration Rust build optimization tool that focuses on **implementable optimizations** without requiring complex new subsystems.

 ## Current State (MVP - v0.1.0)
 - ✅ Linker detection and configuration